 The program does not impose an aesthetic or critical agenda; rather, it encourages students to explore the medium of film in an intelligent yet personal way, fully aware of its history and potential.
 Students are encouraged to be creative, articulate, and above all, curious about cinema.

 During the course of the program, students are required to produce a minimum of three films, including a final graduate project film, and to present these films to the faculty at portfolio review sessions.
 Prospective students should be aware of the costs involved in filmmaking.
 Although we provide all of the facilities needed to produce films, we do not provide any materials or lab costs.
 Film students have 24-hour access to postproduction facilities.
 The program supports work in digital cinema and super 16mm.

-Application deadline: February 1 for fall admission (January 1 if you are applying for a McNair Graduate Fellowship or a University African American Fellowship).
+Application deadline: February 1 for fall admission.
 Film currently does not offer spring admission.